History of the Texas Maritime Museum

 The history of the Texas Maritime Museum can be traced back to the late 1970’s at the Rockport annual Seafair Festival.
 Maritime enthusiasts would bring out their personal collections of motors, fishing equipment and mounted fish for the public’s view.
 The establishment of the Museum was a community wide project headed by a few dedicated members.
 The Texas Maritime Museum opened its doors on July 1, 1989.

 In 1987 the Texas Legislature named the Texas Maritime Museum the official Maritime Museum of the State of Texas, re-stated in perpetuity in 2007.
-The Museum is a designated 501(c)3 non-profit, however, we receive no state or federal funds and rely on the generosity of our patrons and members as well as four annual fundraisers.
+However, the Museum does not receive any state or federal funding.
+It is a designated 501(c)3 non-profit, and relies on the generosity of our patrons and members as well as annual fundraisers.

 August 5, 2005 marks the Museum’s accreditation by the American Alliance of Museums, a significant accomplishment in our history.
 The Texas Maritime Museum met the highest standard of excellence and achievement through leadership, professional operation, continued commitment to institutional improvement, and public service and accountability through fulfillment of our mission.
 Less than 5 percent of all museums in Texas have received accreditation.